supernova4420/Git-Course-Review/review.md

 ## Introduction
-This is my expert review on the git-course hosted by Gerard Capes.
+This is my expert review on the git-course hosted by Gerard.

 First impressions: